Please read text!

 Talinum Fruticosum Amazon Spinach Ginseng Seeds

-Packet of 200+ home grown organically produced seeds!
+Packet of 200+ home grown organically grown seeds!

 This super productive species is a real asset here for us.